THE COLLEGE LIGHT OPERA COMPANY

 Company members are responsible for their own transportation to and from Falmouth, MA.
 The company will provide transportation from the Falmouth Bus Depot to our West Falmouth Campus.

-The entire company is required to participate in the final strike on the evening of Saturday August 16th.
+The entire company is required to participate in the final strike on the evening of Saturday August 22nd and the morning of Sunday August 23rd.

 Exceptions to these dates will be considered for students who must leave early to attend school.